See 4 stunning waterfalls and 5 hydroelectric dams on the mighty Missouri River on a weekend in Great Falls Montana.

-Enjoy a road trip south on Interstate 15 from Great Falls to Helena.
-It is only 1.5 hours away.
+Spend a day in Helena, only 1.5 hours south of Great Falls on Interstate 15.
 See the Capitol building, constructed of Montana sandstone and granite, with its striking copper-covered dome.

 Gorgeous historic buildings line Last Chance Gulch, the main street downtown.
 In 1864 gold was discovered here.
 The Last Chance Gulch mine produced about $19 million worth of gold in just four years, the second biggest placer gold deposit in Montana.
 The town sprang up quickly and prospered even after the gold ran out.

 See the fire tower built in 1874 to protect the town.
-You’ll see the twin spires of the Cathedral of Saint Helena from a distance.
-They are 230 feet high and have 12-foot gold-leafed crosses on top.
-This is a great way to spend a day.
+The twin spires of the Cathedral of Saint Helena are 230 feet high and have 12-foot gold-leafed crosses on top.

 Glacier National Park Side Trip

-Glacier National Park is 2.5 hours northwest of Great Falls.
-You’ll see untouched forests, alpine meadows, rugged mountains, spectacular lakes and waterfalls.
+Visit Glacier National Park, 2.5 hours northwest of Great Falls to see untouched forests, alpine meadows, rugged mountains, spectacular lakes and waterfalls.
 This is a hiker’s paradise with hikes for all ability levels.
 Travel the famous Going-to-the-Sun Road, a park highlight itself, to Logan Pass and Lake McDonald.